RubyMine 2025.2 Help

 If your file contains apiVersion and kind, but it is not a Kubernetes file, you can disable such validation.
 You can suppress inspections and change their scope and severity in Settings | Editor | Inspections | Kubernetes.
 Or you can mark a file with a special directive to disable validation in it:

-• On top of a resource configuration file, add # nonk8s.
+• At the beginning of the file, add # nonk8s.

 • Alternatively, if you already have a warning about an unknown resource, right-click it in the Problems tool window and select Show Quick-Fixes | Mark this file as non-Kubernetes.